 Community-led conservation researchers, called the Twiga Walinzi (“giraffe guards” in Swahili) continually monitor the giraffe and maintain the cameras, retrieve the data-holding memory cards, conduct surveys and community outreach, and remove snares from the habitat.

 After one year, about one million images had been collected—a huge amount of data!
-To sift through all these photos, we asked for your help and launched the online citizen science project called Wildwatch Kenya, where people just like you from around the world can review and classify the images.
-In fact, over 7,500 virtual volunteers have become giraffe-tracking conservationists!
+To sift through all these photos, we asked for your help and launched the online citizen science project called Wildwatch Kenya, where people just like you, from around the world, can review and classify the images.
+In fact, more than 7,500 virtual volunteers have become giraffe-tracking conservationists!
 The volunteers have made more than 3 million classifications and retired more than 250,000 individual images from these motion-activated trail cameras.
 That is more than we could have done on our own in two years!

 The results?
 These incredible contributions provided researchers with data to allow them to explore "giraffe hotspots"—areas showing high volumes of giraffe activity—as well as areas with no signs of giraffes.
 Being able to focus on areas where giraffes are concentrated makes efforts to study and protect them more effective and efficient.

 Additionally, a highly collaborative effort led to 11 giraffes being “collared” with solar-powered GPS tracking devices (specially designed and built by Savannah Tracking) attached around the ossicones atop their head.
 Every hour, the satellite unit sends a data point of the collared animal’s location.
 All of these data points were input into a processing system, and the areas most frequented by the giraffes formed a “heat map.”